MedSecurance/Assurance/src/aco/USAGE.md

 Intended as the bridge from .aco outlines to the O-ETB instantiation pipeline (instantiate.pl).

+#### aplc — Translate to APL with Canonicalization

+Translate an ACO file into Argument Pattern Language (APL) with canonicalization suitable for consumption by O-ETB.

+	acoc apl INPUT.aco OUTPUT.pl

+Produces output as in apl command but with ID canonicalization.

 #### stats — Structural Statistics

 Report structural statistics and diagnostics about an ACO file.